learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Async_External_API_Interface_Python.md

 ## What does 'Asynchronous' mean?

 In traditional synchronous programming, tasks are executed sequentially, one after the other.
 Asynchronous programming, on the other hand, a program can perform tasks concurrently without waiting for each task to complete before starting the next one, improving overall efficiency and responsiveness.

-This is especially important in use cases like a web server that must accomodate many end-users.
+To illustrate this difference, consider a web server that must accomodate many end-users:

+Synchronous Approach:

+In a synchronous implementation, the server would handle one request at a time.
+When a client sends a request, the server then processes it when received, and while processing it cannot handle other requests.
+If the server encounters a blocking operation (such as reading from a file or making a network request), it would wait until that operation is completed before moving on to processing the next request.
+This approach has the benefit of simplicity, but suffers from inefficiency when waiting for operations to be completed.
+This however may be acceptable depending on the use case (such as if it is oriented for single-user use).

+Asynchronous Approach:

+In an asynchronous implementation, the server can start processing a request and, instead of waiting for time-consuming operations (like reading from a file or making a network request) to complete, it can move on to handle another request.
+This is well-suited for I/O tasks - where the program spends time waiting for external operations to complete - where being asynchronous improves server responsiveness.

 ## Installation